-This is your total guide to Moringa, and why you really should grow the Miracle tree or Drumstick Vegetable!
+This is your total guide to Moringa, and why you really should grow the Miracle tree (also known as Drumstick Vegetable, for reasons I’ll explain below).

-Every part of the Moringa tree is beneficial for humans and animals, which is why it’s often called the Miracle Tree.
+Every part of the Moringa tree ((also often misspelled “Morninga”) is beneficial for humans and animals, which is why it’s often called the Miracle Tree.
 You can use the leaves, roots, bark, seeds, and seed cake for a wide range of applications; from food to medicinal purposes and water purification.

-The name ‘Horseradish Tree’ comes from the flavor of the roots.
+The name “Horseradish Tree” comes from the flavor of the roots.
 Peeled roots can be used as a substitute for horseradish.
-As mentioned above, it is also sometimes spelled ‘Morninga’ tree.

 What does the Miracle Tree look like?